DaveSailors/virtual-automations/awscli/README.md

 To connect to the Bastion Instance:

- - From the AWS EC2 user interface select the instance and click on the connect button
+ - From the AWS EC2 user interface select the instance
  - Click on the "Connect" button at the top
  - copy/paste the ssh command onto the command line in the directory with the .pem file
  -  hit ENTER